code-not-found/code-not-found.github.io/_posts/maven/2014-06-29-maven-change-location-local-repository.md

     <img src="{{ site.url }}/assets/images/logos/maven-logo.png" alt="maven logo">
 </figure>

-A repository in Maven is used to hold build artifacts and dependencies of varying types.
+A repository in [Maven](https://maven.apache.org/) is used to hold build artifacts and dependencies of varying types.
 There are strictly only two types of repositories: local and remote.
 The local repository refers to a copy on your own machine that is a cache of the remote downloads and also contains the temporary build artifacts that have not yet been released.

 When installing Maven, the local repository is located under a default location.
 The following tutorial shows how you can change the location of this local repository on Windows.

+# Maven Local Repository

 Maven is configured based on a <var>settings.xml</var> file that can be specified at two levels: